Compensation & Benefits ManagementBack to Course Guide

 - Projecting a firm's need for competitive wages within an industry and a community.

-- Separating the issues of pay and performance and the adjusting for the limitations of a pay-for-performance philosophy.
+- Separating the issues of pay and performance and adjusting for the limitations of a pay-for-performance philosophy.

 - Evaluating the potential and the impact of gain sharing and profit sharing incentive pay systems.